Advanced-Effects/Rendering-Lab-App/README.md

 An application to test (in isolation) the rendering capabilities of Advanced Effects.

+# Roadmap

+- [x] 🖥️ An OpenGL basic application.
+- [x] 🎨 Integrated with Skia2D.
+- [ ] 🟥 That can draw objects
+- [ ] 🕐 animate keyframes with interpolation
+- [ ] 💨 Apply Effects and Modes

 ## Understand the project

 - `app/`: Where the application begins! (`main.cpp`).
 Come here to see how the application's overall workflow works